Skip to Navigation | Skip to Content

 sketch

 I decided to expand the idea into a series of 9 illustrations depicting the lives of 9 different cats.
 Back stories were researched and developed.
-I presented the idea to my good friend, and amazing web consultant, Corey Brown, who jumped on board and began coding the site that I had designed.

 curiosity_site